comit-network/RFCs/RFC-008-ERC20.md

 The `quantity` parameter is mandatory.
 Its value MUST be a `u256` (note that in the JSON encoding a `u256` is encoded as decimal string like `"1000000000000000000"`).

-### `address`
+### `token_contract`

-The `address` parameter specifies which token contract and therefore which token the asset header is referring to.
+The `token_contract` parameter specifies which token contract and therefore which token the asset header is referring to.
-The `address` parameter is mandatory.
+The `token_contract` parameter is mandatory.
 In the JSON encoding, the address MUST be encoded as this 20 byte hex string prefixed by `0x` (as is standard in the Ethereum ecosystem).
 Furthermore, implementations MUST also accept [EIP50](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-55.md) mixed case addresses and MAY verify the checksum.

 The address must be a *contract address* which complies with [EIP20](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md).
-Implementations MAY use fixed list of known to be compliant contract addresses to validate the `address` parameter.
+Implementations MAY use fixed list of known to be compliant contract addresses to validate the `token_contract` parameter.

 ## Registry extension